Education

 A range of full-day educational workshops for schools.

-Conducted by our experienced education officer, our exciting and engaging sessions give pupils the opportunity to explore our unique history, collections and grounds.
+Just outside of Durham and conducted by our experienced education officer, our exciting and engaging school workshops give pupils the opportunity to explore our unique history, collections and grounds.

 Workshops